+Mold can get into a building through open doorways, windows, vents, and heating and air conditioning systems.
+Mold in the air outside can also attach itself to clothing, shoes, bags, and pets and can be carried indoors.
 Mold will grow in places that have a lot of moisture, such as around leaky roofs, windows, or pipes, or flooded areas.
 Mold grows well on paper products, cardboard, ceiling tiles, and wood products.
 Mold can also grow in dust, paints, wallpaper, insulation, drywall, carpet, and fabrics.

 Although there is no strong evidence that reducing damp areas in homes or limiting exposure to them helps reduce allergy and asthma symptoms, taking the following steps may help keep mold out of the house or limit its growth.

-Clean bathroom surfaces with soap and water, mold-killing products, or liquid bleach mixed with water.
+- Clean bathroom surfaces with soap and water, mold-killing products, or liquid bleach mixed with water.
 If you have mold in your home, remove it with one of these methods.
 Use bleach with caution, because it may irritate your nose.

 - Keep the house

 aired out and dry.
 This may be difficult in some seasons and some